 We look forward to our later years as a time for plenty of traveling, reflecting, playing with grandkids, volunteering, not to mention spending our hard-earned retirement savings!

 Sadly, some older people develop depression during their "golden years."
-Since depression is much more serious than simply feeling a little down once in a while, it is very important that older adults are properly diagnosed and treated.
+Since depression is more serious than simply feeling a little down once in a while, it is important that older adults are properly diagnosed and treated.
 The fact that depression can lead to suicide really highlights the importance of getting treatment for this common mood disorder.

 One important reason older people experience depression is related to hormonal changes.
 Depression may be a symptom of low thyroid hormone levels, a common problem in the older population.
 Elderly depression occurs in both men and women.